stephenafamo/bob/website/docs/code-generation/configuration.md

       generated: false # Matches the generated value.
 Defaults to false.
       autoincr: false # Matches the autoincr value.
 Defaults to false.

-    # The replace is what we replace the strings with.
-You cannot modify any
-    # boolean values in here.
-But we could change the Go type (the most useful thing)
-    # or the DBType or FullDBType etc. if for some reason we needed to.
-    replace:
+    # The replace directive should either reference a pre-configured type, or a type
+    # defined in the `types` configuration.
-      type: "mynull.String"
+    replace: "mynull.String"
-      imports: ['"github.com/me/mynull"']
 ```

 ## Constraints